Kate Mulvany

+Early life and education

+Kate Maree Mulvany was born in 1977 and grew up in Geraldton, Western Australia.
+Her father, Danny, had migrated to Australia as a "ten-pound Pom" from Nottingham in England.
+He was called up to fight in the Vietnam War when he was 22, despite not being an Australian citizen at that time, and developed PTSD from his experiences there.
+Her mother, Glenys, is a schoolteacher.
+She has a sister, Tegan, who is seven years younger than her.

+Mulvany was diagnosed with a Wilms's tumor (renal cancer) at age two and spent much of her childhood in hospital.
+Her cancer may be linked to her father's exposure to Agent Orange (which was contaminated with dioxin) during his service in the Vietnam War, although this has not been proven.
+After having to undergo chemotherapy and radiotherapy and a radical nephrectomy, she was declared in remission.
+However, the treatment and cancer had affected her body as she grew, and caused infertility.

+In 1994 she moved to Perth for university, accompanied by her family.
+She earned a double major degree in script writing and theatre, and was tutored by Elizabeth Jolley.
+In 1997, she received her Bachelor of Arts degree from Curtin University, and moved to Sydney in 1998.

 Career

+Mulvany has played lead roles with Australian theatre companies as well as appearing on television and in film.

-Mulvany has played Cassius, Lady Macbeth, and was lauded for her performance as Richard III in which she revealed her real-life spinal disability.
-Her adaptation of Craig Silvey’s novel Jasper Jones has been performed in Perth by Barking Gecko Theatre Company, in Sydney by Belvoir St Theatre, and in Melbourne by the Melbourne Theatre Company.
-In 2015 it was shortlisted for the Nick Enright Prize for Playwriting, New South Wales Premier's Literary Awards.
+She played Cassius, Lady Macbeth, and was lauded for her performance as Richard III in which she revealed her real-life spinal disability.
+Her adaptation of Craig Silvey's novel Jasper Jones has been performed in Perth by Barking Gecko Theatre Company, in Sydney by Belvoir St Theatre, and in Melbourne by the Melbourne Theatre Company.
+In 2015 it was shortlisted for the Nick Enright Prize for Playwriting in the New South Wales Premier's Literary Awards.

 In 2018, Mulvany adapted Ruth Park's The Harp in the South trilogy as a two-part play for Sydney Theatre Company.
 In 2019, she followed this with an adaptation of the Schiller play Mary Stuart - the first to be undertaken by a woman - again for Sydney Theatre Company.
 One review said, "Mulvany’s bold adaptation recentres the queens, shearing away nearly every male soliloquy and interaction held exclusively between men, of which there are an abundance in Schiller’s text", while others called it "dazzlingly different", and a "feminist" reimagining of a classic.